-The Caregivers Support Group meets with the intent to learn from other caregivers and professionals in the field while providing the opportunity to gain strength and support for the weeks and months ahead.
+The SLV Caregivers Support Group meets to learn from other caregivers and professionals in the field while providing the opportunity to gain strength and support for the weeks and months ahead.
 We offer informational programs, peer support, discussions, and community development among the attendees.
 The group’s needs and interests will determine the programming of speakers.

 Look for special events on our SLVcaregiver Facebook Page.